 - Forearms: barbell rows + wrist curls and extensions

-When training our arms, we want to follow all of the principles of hypertrophy training:
+Then, follow all of the principles of hypertrophy training:

 - Train your arms 2–4 times per week, with twice per week being a great starting point.

 - Do 6–20 reps per set, defaulting to 8–15 reps for most arms exercises.

 - Do 2–5 sets per exercise, defaulting to 3–4 sets for compound exercises and 2–3 for isolation exercises.
 Doing one compound and isolation exercise for each arm muscle is plenty.

 - Go to failure sometimes.
 Biceps curls and triceps extensions are quite safe, even when grinding to muscular failure.
 I recommend stopping just shy of failure on most sets.
 Take your final set to failure.

 - Get stronger at these isolation lifts.
 Try to add weight or reps every workout.
 You won’t always be able to, but fight to get stronger over time.